 The key to success for a medium is knowing what story must be placed on what medium.
 Short and powerful stories/messages work well on the Internet and television, while online conversations, stories, conferences and seminars create a personal bond with the reader.

-Step-by-step plan for storytelling
+Step-by-step plan for storytelling: the elements

 Telling stories is a language art.
 Just like all forms of art, stories require creativity.
 And practice.
 Painters and other artists all follow their own creative process in designing something new.
 The same is true of companies that tell stories.